-- From Westbound Courtyard Drive: Drivers will exit the Courtyard neighborhood at the southern intersection of Loop 360 at Courtyard Drive and turn right onto the northbound Loop 360 connector road.
-They will then proceed to the braided entrance ramp located north of Courtyard Drive to enter the northbound Loop 360 mainlanes. - From Eastbound Courtyard Drive: Drivers will proceed across the Loop 360 mainlanes using the Courtyard Drive bridge and turn left onto the northbound Loop 360 connector road.
-They will then proceed to the braided entrance ramp located north of Courtyard Drive to enter the northbound Loop 360 mainlanes. - From Westbound RM 2222: Drivers will use the right lane to access the northbound Loop 360 entrance ramp located north of RM 2222. - From Eastbound RM 2222: Drivers will use the DDI to turn left onto the northbound Loop 360 entrance ramp.
+- From Westbound Courtyard Drive: Drivers will exit the Courtyard neighborhood at the southern intersection of Loop 360 at Courtyard Drive and turn right onto the new braided entrance ramp.
+They will enter the northbound Loop 360 mainlanes just south of RM 2222. - From Eastbound Courtyard Drive: Drivers will proceed across the Loop 360 mainlanes using the Courtyard Drive bridge and turn left onto the new braided entrance ramp.
+They will enter the northbound Loop 360 mainlanes just south of RM 2222. - From Westbound RM 2222: Drivers will use the right lane to access the northbound Loop 360 entrance ramp located north of RM 2222. - From Eastbound RM 2222: Drivers will use the DDI to turn left onto the northbound Loop 360 entrance ramp.
 They will then be able to enter the northbound Loop 360 mainlanes.